bhirons/deploy-laravel-nfs/README.md

 ## Secure your site browsing

-Setting up ssl for your users to access your site securely using htpps is simple on this host.
+Setting up ssl for your users to access your site securely using https is simple on this host.

 ### Install the certificate